 Why Apple, Amazon and Google are uniting on smart-home tech: matter explained

-Why Apple, Amazon and Google are uniting on smart-home tech: matter explained6 min read .
-Updated: 22 Feb 2022, 07:55 PM IST

 - The new standard, arriving this year, provides a common language so all your devices can communicate with each other